amiramir96/Ex1_OOP/README.md

 # Ex1_OOP
 Object Oriented Programming exercise 1

-in this assigment we were required to create an offline algorithm and code it in python for smart elevator system in a building, every mission for moving a given elevator from floor x to y will be named as call. in this assigment we are required to: get B.json, Calls.csv files which represents the building and all the calls for the given scenario, in return, the algo have to output a calls.csv file with elevator allocated to each call in the last column.
+in this assigment we were required to create an offline algorithm and code it in python for smart elevator system in a building, every mission for moving a given elevator from floor x to y will be named as call. <br>
+in this assigment we are required to: get B.json, Calls.csv files which represents the building and all the calls for the given scenario, in return, the algo have to output a calls.csv file with elevator allocated to each call in the last column.

 # Algorithm logic